Tari789/A-B_Test/README.md

 **2. Randomisation check (A/A sanity).** Before testing the outcome, confirm the two groups are balanced on a pre-experiment covariate (prior-week trips).
 If randomisation failed, nothing downstream is trustworthy.

-**3. Primary test.** Two-proportion z-test on active rate, reported with a 95% confidence interval on the absolute difference — not just a p-value.
+**3. Primary test.** Two-proportion z-test on active rate, reported with a 95% confidence interval on the absolute difference, not just a p-value.

 **4. Secondary test.** Welch's t-test on trips per driver (Welch rather than Student's, since equal variance between groups isn't a safe assumption).

 **5. Effect size.** Cohen's h for the proportion difference.
-A statistically significant result on a large sample can still be practically meaningless — effect size makes that visible.
+A statistically significant result on a large sample can still be practically meaningless, effect size makes that visible.

 **6. Guardrail.** Incremental trips are weighed against total incentive spend.
 A lift that costs more than it earns is not a win.